FoundingTitan/Fire_Mapping_Project/cGAN_Pix2Pix/README.md

 ## Training

 1. Open a new colab session.
-Chenge the runtime to `GPU` (See the first `README.md`) of the firemapping project.
+Change the runtime to `GPU` (See the first `README.md`) of the firemapping project.

 2. Edit the config.py file to match the setup you want to use.
 Then run `train.py`